QuickPay/magento-v2/README.md

 * Marking unsuccessful orders as "Authorized"
 * Making it not possible to cancel such orders

-Currently in beta release, use at your own risk.
 We highly suggest to test it on a staging/development environment first.

 Tested for Magento 2.0 / 2.1 / 2.2 / 2.3 (PHP version up to 7.2.11.)